attester/attester-launcher/README.md

 * `server` Selenium server to connect to.
 By default, no server is used, and local browsers are used.

 * `capabilities` Map of desired capabilities.
-You can refer to [the documentation](https://code.google.com/p/selenium/wiki/DesiredCapabilities)
+You can refer to [the documentation](https://code.google.com/p/selenium/wiki/DesiredCapabilities).
+This parameter can contain variables (cf the corresponding section below).

 * `keepAliveDelay` Interval (in milliseconds) at which a keep-alive command is sent.
 Defaults to -1, which disables the keep-alive feature.
 The command used to keep the browser alive is `getCurrentUrl`.